MZHeader/MZHeader.github.io/_posts/2023-11-26-njrat-maldoc.md

 We now have everything needed to decrypt the base64 string.

-1) Copy and paste the baseData string, convert it from base64.
+1) Copy and paste the baseData string into CyberChef, convert it from base64.

 2) Remove the first 4 bytes